Top 10 Life Lessons Learned from Television

-99% of American households own at least one television with the typical family owning more than 2.
-The Average American watches more than 4 hours of television each day which means that by the time a person turns 65 they will have watched 9 years worth of programming.
-In fact, 54% of children aged 4-6 who, when asked to choose between watching T.V. and spending time with their fathers, preferred television.
+Ninety-nine percent of American households own at least one television, with the typical family owning more than two.
+The average American watches more than four hours of television each day.
+This means that by the time a person turns 65, they will have watched approximately nine years' worth of programming.
+In fact, 54% of children aged 4 to 6, when asked to choose between watching TV and spending time with their fathers, preferred television.
 Over half.

-We spend 900 hours per year in school as youths yet we watch more than 1500 hours of television in that same year.
-During those 1500 hours, we see an average of 20,000 commercials while parents spend an average of only 3.5 minutes per week in a meaningful conversation with their kids.
+We spend around 900 hours per year in school as youths, yet we watch more than 1,500 hours of television in that same year.
+During those 1,500 hours, we see an average of 20,000 commercials, while parents spend an average of only 3.5 minutes per week in meaningful conversations with their kids.

-The fact of the matter is that television has become the real teacher in kids' lives and below are some of the things I've learned by watching television shows.
+The fact of the matter is that television has become the real teacher in kids' lives.
+Below are some of the things I've learned by watching television shows.

 The Top Ten

-1 That stereotyping is bad, but they're usually accurate
+That stereotyping is bad, but it's usually accurate

 Not all stereotypes are based on race.
 However, sometimes you really can judge a book by its cover.
 In fact, you're usually better off that way, according to TV.

-2 That all women are thin, or should be.
+That all women are thin, or should be

 TV has taught me that women should be thinner, more attractive, and more sexually aggressive than I expected.
 Those are the only female role models I'm shown on TV.

-3 That good generally triumphs over evil, unless life is being ironic.
+That good generally triumphs over evil, unless life is being ironic

 On TV, you get told that the good guys usually squeak out a victory in the end.
 Unless poetic justice and irony make a better story out of the bad guy walking away the victor.

-4 That drugs are profitable, as long as you're white and ready for some wacky adventures.
+That drugs are profitable, as long as you're white and ready for some wacky adventures

 If you're going to dip into the stereotype that is the drug world, you'd better be white so nobody expects it.
 Make sure you have clean socks and a passport handy for when the wacky adventures begin.